 Dr. Brianne Layden obtained BA, MA, and PhD degrees in psychology at Simon Fraser University.

 She is a clinical and forensic psychologist specializing in the assessment and management of risk for violence toward the self and others.
 She works as a Threat Assessment Specialist at Protect International Risk and Safety Services Inc., is a contract psychologist with Forensic Psychiatric Services Commission of British Columbia, is an Adjunct Professor of Psychology at Simon Fraser University, and is the associate editor of Intelligence, an e-newsletter that keeps professionals up to date about recent advances in threat assessment around the globe.
 She also serves as a Member-at-Large for the International Association of Forensic Mental Health Services.

 Her expertise involves the assessment and management of self-directed violence and personality disorders, particularly borderline personality disorder, and intersecting risks (e.g., general and self-directed violence).
 She has provided training workshops and invited presentations for forensic mental health, law enforcement, corrections, security, victim services and higher education, and has co-authored over 50 articles and conference presentations.
-She is currently in the process of developing structured professional judgment tools for the assessment and management of self-directed violence for adults and youth.
+She is currently in the process of developing structured professional judgment tools for the assessment and management of self-directed violence.